tencentyun/qcloud-documents/product/存储与CDN/对象存储 4.0/开发者工具/Hadoop工具.md

         <value>8388608</value>
         <description>Block size to use cosn filesysten, which is the part size for MultipartUpload.
-        Considering the COS supports up to 10000 blocks, user should estimate the maximum size of a single file. for example, 8MB part size can allow  writing a 78GB single file.</description>
+        Considering the COS supports up to 10000 blocks, user should estimate the maximum size of a single file.
+        For example, 8MB part size can allow  writing a 78GB single file.</description>
     </property>

     <property>